sunpy/sunpy/doc/source/guide/plotting.rst

     fig = plt.figure()
     ax = fig.add_subplot(111)
     ax.plot(x, y)
+    ax.set_xlabel('x')

     plt.show()

 Figure is the top-level container for all plot elements and axes is the top-level container for a particular plot.
 So the above example, creates a figure then creates an axes and then uses the pyplot plot() method to populate the plot in ax.
-You generally don't need to mess with the figure object but with this method you now have your hands on the ax object so you can do this like change the labels on the x and y axes or add a legend, etc. do whatever you want to it.
+With this method you now have your hands on the ax object so you can do things like change the labels on the x and y axes or add a legend.
 In the previous section, pyplot took care of creating these objects for you so you don't have to worry about creating them yourself.

 4. SunPy Plotting Standards